Environment Permission Sets Tab

 Adding Selected TDM Users to the TDM Environment Permission Set

-1. Click Testers and select one of the displayed user IDs.
+1. Click the Testers field and select one of the displayed user IDs.

 2. Alternatively, click the plus icon icon to open the User Settings pop-up window.
-Select a user ID or manually type it.
+Select a user ID from the drop-down list or manually type it.

 3. Click the ADD button.

-4. Click Testers again and select another user, or manually type a user name, if needed.
+4. Click the Testers field again and add another user in the same manner, or manually type a user ID, if needed.

 Adding Selected TDM User Groups to the TDM Environment Permission Set

-1. Click the plus icon icon and to open the User Settings pop-up window.
-Select a user group from the list.
+1. Click the plus icon icon to open the User Settings pop-up window.
+Select a User Group from the drop-down list.

 2. Click the ADD button.

-3. Click again the plus icon icon next to the Testers and select another user group, if needed.
+3. Click again the plus icon icon next to the Testers field and select another user group in the same manner, if needed.

 1. First priority: Assign a user ID to the TDM environment permission set.

 2. Second priority: Assign a user group to the TDM environment permission set.
-All the group's users can work with the TDM environment based on the permissions of the TDM environment permission set assigned to their group.
+All users in the group can access the TDM environment according to the permissions defined in the TDM environment permission set assigned to their group.

-3. Third priority: Assign a genertic permission set for all users as a default permission set.
-A user is assigned to the TDM environment with the ALL permission set only if the user or their group is not specifically attached to another TDM environment permission set of the environment.
+3. Third priority: Assign a generic permission set for all users to serve as the default permission set.
+A user will be assigned to the TDM environment with the ALL permission set only if neither the user nor their group is specifically assigned to another TDM environment permission set for that environment.

 Notes

-• A tester user can be attached to only one TDM Environment permission set per environment and cannot be attached to different TDM Environment permission sets in the same environment.
+• A tester user can be assigned to only one TDM environment permission set per environment and cannot be assigned to multiple TDM environment permission sets within the same environment.

-• An owner user or group can be attached to either the Environment Owners or the TDM environment permission sets.
-In other words, an owner tester can be attached to a TDM environment as either an owner user or a tester user.
+• An owner user or group can be assigned to either the Environment Owners or a TDM environment permission set.
+In other words, an owner tester can be assigned to a TDM environment as either an owner user or a tester user.

 Permissions

 A list of permissions that can be assigned to a permission set.
-Check to grant one or more permissions to a permission set, as follows:
+Check the checkbox to grant one or more permissions to the permission set.
+The permissions are:

 Ignore Test Connection

-TDM tests the connections of the source and target environments at the beginning of the task's execution.
-If the connection fails, the user is asked whether to ignore the failure and continue the execution or to stop the execution.
-When unchecked, the task's execution stops when the connection fails without an option to ignore the failure and to continue the execution.
+TDM tests the connections to the source and target environments at the start of task execution.
+If the connection fails, the user is asked whether they wish to ignore the failure and continue or stop the execution.
+When this permission checkbox is unchecked, the task execution stops upon connection failure, with no option to ignore the failure and continue.

 Delete Entity from Target